-Criminal Investigation Division, or C.I.D., has four Investigators.
+Criminal Investigation Division, or C.I.D., has seven Investigators.
 All are certified law enforcement officers and specialize in serious misdemeanor and felony cases.

 C.I.D. gets reports of crimes from patrol deputies, dispatchers, other agencies or the general public.
 Follow-up investigation then begins on these crimes.
 Investigators continually receive advanced training in conducting criminal investigations and use specialized and advanced techniques to protect lives, solve crimes, recover stolen property, gather evidence at crime scenes, and prepare and present these cases to the prosecutor for the determination of filing charges.
 Other duties are, but are not limited to, interviewing witnesses/suspects, writing search warrants, and serving arrest and search warrants.
 Investigators present evidence to the Alabama Department of Forensic Sciences, work with local, state and federal authorities, and present testimony of cases before the judges and juries in court.

 Some of the equipment used by C.I.D. are computers, cameras, audio/video recording equipment, night vision and thermal imaging.
 Death and homicide scenes often require an investigative team to be on site for hours or even days.
 An enclosed trailer filled with tools and equipment needed to process and gather evidence at these scenes make this possible.